How is my Box 3 income for 2024 calculated?

 • a debt resulting from a donation on paper (except the debt between tax partners or between parents and minor children)

-The complete list of assets and debts you must declare in box 3 can be found at What are your assets and debts? (only available in Dutch)
+The complete list of assets and debts you must declare in Box 3 can be found at What are your assets and debts? (only available in Dutch)

-Calculation of your box 3 income for 2024
+Calculation of your Box 3 income for 2024

 1. Calculate the taxable return

-2. Calculate your capital yield tax base
+2. Calculate your capital return tax base

 3. Calculate your basis for savings and investments